Do Your CRM Journeys Break at Scale?

 At Optimove, we like to call this “automation from hell.”
 We think the name speaks for itself.

-To make matters worse, while the marketer invested many resources trying to create all these journeys, they usually can not predict every customer activity.
+To make matters worse, while the marketer invested many resources trying to manually create all these journeys, they usually can not predict every customer activity.
 The main, bad result of that inability is inadvertently ending up creating broken journeys.

 Sounds familiar, we know.